 - Ultra-rapid: This curve reaches activity peak at 55 minutes by default, and is recommended for use with Fiasp insulin.

 - Bilinear: This is a non-curve insulin activity model that OpenAPS users can set in their preferences file to use an older insulin activity model.

 - Custom Insulin Peak Time: Users may set a custom insulin peak time in their preference file with useCustomPeakTime, with legal values of insulinPeakTime from 35 to 120.
 The value refers to the amount of time until your insulin reaches maximum effect, defined as minutes from bolus to peak.

 Exp.
 Delta - expected BG delta right now, considering all OpenAPS inputs (IOB, COB, etc).

-predBGs - predicted blood sugars over next N many minutes based on openAPS logic, in 5 minute increments
+predBGs - predicted Blood Glucose over next N many minutes based on openAPS logic, in 5 minute increments